-Pemphis acidula, commonly known as Shrubby Coral Pemphis, is an evergreen shrub or small, densely-branching tree usually growing up to 20 feet (6 m) tall, occasionally up to 36 feet (11 m).
-The bole is usually gnarled and much-branched.
-Occasionally the plant is a dwarf creeping shrublet only 6 inches (15 cm) tall.
+Pemphis acidula, commonly known as Shrubby Coral Pemphis, is an evergreen shrub or small, densely branching tree, usually growing up to 20 feet (6 m) tall, occasionally up to 36 feet (11 m).
+The bole is typically gnarled and much-branched.
+Sometimes the plant is a dwarf creeping shrublet only 6 inches (15 cm) tall.

 Shrubby Coral Pemphis is found in coastal locations in the tropical areas of the Indo-Pacific.
 It is one of the types of shrubs growing in sandy and calcareous soils of the littoral zones of the Indian Ocean and the western and central Pacific Ocean.
 It is also found in mangroves.

-The tree is sometimes harvested from the wild for local use as a food, medicine and source of timber.
-The wood is potentially of very good quality, but because of its small size and the poor form of the bole, as well as its limited supply, the wood is only used on a small and local scale.
+The tree is sometimes harvested from the wild for local use as food, medicine, and a source of timber.
+The wood is of very good quality, but because of its small size and the poor form of the bole, and its limited supply, the wood is only used on a small and local scale.

 Growing Conditions and General Care